sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - draft-types.md

 **Formats recognized**

-Recognizes address in block format, where lines are:
+Recognizes address in block format, such as the formatting on a shipping label,  where lines are:

 -  optionally separated by newlines and
 - the lines contain no text other than the address text.